JaqiKal/ScrollStack/README.md

 - **Specifics for non-authenticated users:**
     - **Logo/Home**: Clicking this take the user back to the landing page.
     - **Sign Up/Log In**: Visible only when the user is not authenticated.
 These should redirect to their respective pages for authentication.
+    - **Contact form**: To get in touch with "support" aka app creator.

 - **Specifics for authenticated users**:
     - **Logo/My Library/username/Books in total**: Clicking this takes the user back to the landing page.